What is steroid acne?

 Steroid acne is the name given to an acne-like skin condition that occurs in people with high levels of circulating corticosteroids.
-They may have Cushing disease or are being treated with systemic steroid medications.
+They may have Cushing disease or they may be undergoing treatment with systemic steroid medications.

 Severe acne is also a side effect of the use of anabolic steroids.